chenwei-zhang/chenweizhang.github.io/_pages/about.md

 Welcome!
 I am a Ph.D. student in the [Department of Computer Science](https://www.cs.ubc.ca) at the [University of British Columbia](https://www.ubc.ca) under the supervision of Prof. [Anne Condon](https://www.cs.ubc.ca/~condon/).
 I am also affiliated with the [Algorithm Lab (Beta Lab)](https://www.cs.ubc.ca/labs/beta/).
 I obtained my MSc's degree under the supervision of Prof. [Pavle Radovanovic](http://pavlegroup.uwaterloo.ca/) from the [University of Waterloo](https://uwaterloo.ca) in 2021, where my research focused on the localized surface plasmon resonance in semiconductor nanocrystals and diluted magnetic semiconductors.
 I earned a dual Bachelor's degree from the University of Waterloo and [Beijing Jiaotong University (China)](http://en.njtu.edu.cn) in 2018.

-<b>Reasearch Interests</b>: My research interests lies in machine and deep learning, bioinformatics, and data science, especially predicting DNA kinetics with computational algorithms.
+<b>Research Interests</b>: My research interests lie in machine and deep learning, bioinformatics, and data science, especially predicting DNA kinetics with computational algorithms.
 And I am broadly interested in interdisciplinary study.

 <b>Besides Academics</b>: I enjoy photographing, travelling, reading, and working out in the gym.